Liquid fluoride thorium reactor

 The liquid fluoride thorium reactor (LFTR; often pronounced lifter) is a type of molten salt reactor.
 LFTRs use the thorium fuel cycle with a fluoride-based molten (liquid) salt for fuel.
 In a typical design, the liquid is pumped between a critical core and an external heat exchanger where the heat is transferred to a nonradioactive secondary salt.
 The secondary salt then transfers its heat to a steam turbine or closed-cycle gas turbine.

 Molten-salt-fueled reactors (MSRs) supply the nuclear fuel mixed into a molten salt.
-They should not be confused with designs that use a molten salt for cooling only (fluoride high-temperature reactors, FHRs) and still have a solid fuel.
+They should not be confused with designs that use a molten salt for cooling only (fluoride high-temperature reactors) and still have a solid fuel.
 Molten salt reactors, as a class, include both burners and breeders in fast or thermal spectra, using fluoride or chloride salt-based fuels and a range of fissile or fertile consumables.
 LFTRs are defined by the use of fluoride fuel salts and the breeding of thorium into uranium-233 in the thermal neutron spectrum.

 The LFTR concept was first investigated at the Oak Ridge National Laboratory Molten-Salt Reactor Experiment in the 1960s, though the MSRE did not use thorium.
 The LFTR has recently been the subject of a renewed interest worldwide.
 Japan, China, the UK and private US, Czech, Canadian and Australian companies have expressed the intent to develop, and commercialize the technology.